-These potential hazards are indicated in schematic form on the attached Figure 3.
+These potential hazards are indicated in schematic form on the attached Figures 2 and 3.

-6.2 Risk Analysis
+5.2 Risk Analysis

 The attached Table A summarises our qualitative assessment of each potential landslide hazard and of the consequences to property should the landslide hazard occur.
 Use has been made of data in MacGregor et al (2007) to assist with our assessment of the likelihood of a potential hazard occurring.
 Based on the above, the qualitative risks to property have been determined.
-The terminology adopted for this qualitative assessment is in accordance with Table A1 given in Appendix A. Table A indicates that the assessed risk to property associated with the proposed development varies between Low and Very Low, which would be considered 'acceptable' in accordance with the criteria given in Reference 1 and the Pittwater Council Risk Management Policy.
+The terminology adopted for this qualitative assessment is in accordance with Table A1 given in Appendix A. Table A indicates that the assessed risk to property varies between Low or Very Low, which would be considered 'acceptable' in accordance with the criteria given in Reference 1 and the Pittwater Council Risk Management Policy.

 We have also used the indicative probabilities associated with the assessed likelihood of instability to calculate the risk to life.
-The temporal, evacuation, special and vulnerability factors that have been adopted are given in the attached Table B together with the resulting risk calculation.
-Our assessed risk to life for the person most at risk associated with the proposed development is about 10-6 or less.
+The temporal and vulnerability factors that have been adopted are given in the attached Table B together with the resulting risk calculation.
+Our assessed risk to life for the person most at risk is about 10-7.
 This would be considered to be 'acceptable' in relation to the criteria given in Reference 1 and the Pittwater Council Risk Management Policy.

-6.3 Risk Assessment
+5.3 Risk Assessment